rafaqz/Photosynthesis.jl/README.md

 enbal!(vars, params)
 ```

+Formulations using the MAESPA energy balance and FvCB photosynthesis,
+all tested against MAESPA:

+- BallBerry stomatal conducance types:
+  - `BallBerry`
+  - `Medlyn`
+  - `Leuning`
+- `Emax`

+Other formulations, working but not tested
+- `Tuzet` : PSILFIND is not yet tested against MAESPA.
+Use with caution.
+- `Jarvis` : Not tested against Maestra, also use with caution.

 Notice we run `enbal!` not `photosynthesis!`, as `enbal!` runs
 `photosynthesis!` in a loop to calculate both the temperature
 and the assimilated C.